Employment Opportunities at HBA

 WORKING CONDITIONS:

-- Work Hours: 7:30 a.m. - 4:00 p.m., Monday – Friday (8 hours/day).
-Some weekday after-hours and weekend work maybe required.
+- Work Hours: 7:30am – 4:00pm, Monday - Friday (8 hours/day).

-- Mental Demands: High attention to detail.
+- Mental Demands: Basic mathematical ability, attention to detail, concentration.

 QUALIFICATION REQUIREMENTS: